shakacode/shakapacker/README.md

 console.log(JSON.stringify(webpackConfig, undefined, 2))
 ```

-You may want to modify rules in the default configuration.
+You may want to modify the rules in the default configuration.
 For instance, if you are using a custom svg loader, you may want to remove `.svg` from the default file loader rules.
 You can search and filter the default rules like so:

 ```js
 const svgRule = config.module.rules.find(rule => rule.test.test('.svg'));